Best Car Insurance for College Students

 When College Students Should Consider Their Own Policy

-As your independence grows during college, there are specific circumstances when getting your own auto insurance policy becomes necessary.
-Consider transitioning to an individual policy if you've established a permanent residence away from your parents' home, achieved financial independence, or encounter specific state laws or insurer requirements that necessitate separate coverage.
+As your independence grows during college, specific circumstances make getting your own auto insurance policy necessary.
+Consider transitioning to an individual policy if you've established a permanent residence away from your parents' home, achieved financial independence or encounter specific state laws or insurer requirements that require separate coverage.

 building icon